14 Types of Employee Training Programs (+Benefits, Examples)

 5. Measure training effectiveness with employee surveys

-Whatfix DAP helps measure training effectiveness by intelligently gathering feedback on each walkthrough training and determining where your content creation efforts will give the best results.
+Whatfix DAP helps measure training effectiveness by intelligently gathering feedback on each walkthrough training and determining where your content creation efforts gave the best results.
 The SaaS platform integrates with survey tools to gather user feedback from specific locations (in-app) to ensure higher response rates.

 You can see how your employees can leave feedback directly in their apps and processes without leaving the flow of work, in the graphic below:

-Empower your employees with Whatfix's in-app guidance and moment-of-need support
+Enable your employees with Whatfix's in-app guidance and real-time performance support

 There is a multitude of employee training programs available that are specific to different aspects and benefits.
 Consider the most suitable training program for your workplace depending on the overall organizational and individual employee requirements.